Computational-conSequences/NCBIGenomes/README.md

 ncbi/genomeInfo

 Now, those files are used by the program: "updateGenomes.pl" which will retrieve genomes from NCBI's refseq by reading the necesssary info in those files.
-This program has options.
+This program has options, which you can learn by running the program with no arguments.

 1. It requires the user to type, as first argument, either of [prokaryotes|animals|fungi|plants|protists]